 Clinical Findings.
 The interpretation and report should succinctly summarize your clinical findings.
 It does not have to be lengthy - just the pertinent findings.
-It shouldn't be scribbled within the body of the examination where it looks like part of the examination.
+It should not be scribbled within the body of the examination where it looks like part of the examination.
 Auditors will miss it and you will be challenged.

 Comparative Data.
 Medicare always likes to know if something is better, worse or just the same as before.
-And this is true for interpretation and report requirements.
-If a hemorrhage has resolved, visual field loss has progressed, or a lesion size has changed - then these findings need to be noted.
+And this should be applied to the content of the interpretation and report.
+If a hemorrhage has resolved, visual field loss has progressed, or a lesion size has changed - then these findings need to be noted in the interpretation and report.
+As in each section addressed here, the information may be duplicative, and should be duplicative of information being provided elsewhere in the chart.

 Clinical Management.
 Documenting the effect of the diagnostic test on your clinical management is the area that is almost always lacking in the interpretation and report.
 Medicare wants to know why they are paying you extra for this test - this extended ophthalmoscopy, this visual field, this fundus photo.
-You must address how this is going to help you or affect your clinical management.
+You must address how this is going to help you with or otherwise affect your clinical management.
 Are you going to change/increase/stop medications?
 Are you going to recommend surgery?
 Are you suggesting further diagnostic testing?
-The answer to the pertinent question needs to be part of your written report.
+Is no treatment indicated at this time?
+Were the findings normal?
+The answer to the pertinent questions needs to be part of your written report.